Trusts for particular purposes: employment-related trusts: retirement benefits: ICTA88/S615 schemes - rules

 - under TCGA92/S271(1)(c), such funds are exempt from Capital Gains Tax

-- under ESC/A10 Income Tax is not charged on lump sum relevant benefits receivable from such funds by an employee, his personal representatives, or any dependant of his
+- under ITEPA2003/S414A Income Tax is not charged on lump sum relevant benefits receivable from such funds by an employee, their personal representatives, or any dependant (before 5 February 2014 this was under ESC A10)

-- under FA89/S76 (6B) the deductibility of employers’ contributions is considered under the general principles applying to such expenses.
+- the deductibility of employers’ contributions up to 5 April 2017 is considered under the general principles applying to such expenses.

-Income of such funds that arises in the United Kingdom, including untaxed interest (other than interest on securities in respect of which exemption is allowed under ICTA88/S47 (old RE3021) is assessable in the normal way.
+Income of such funds that arises in the United Kingdom, including untaxed interest (other than interest on securities in respect of which exemption is allowed under ICTA88/S614) is assessable in the normal way.
 Extra-statutory concession ESC/B13 will not apply since the trustees will be resident in the United Kingdom.

 National Insurance contributions (NICs) position from 6 April 2006